 However, she should add him as a driver on her policy.
 Auto insurance is a contract between you and the insurance company.
 There is wording in the policy that requires you to add all members of your household as drivers.
 They may not drive your car, but they still need to be added as drivers.
 You should also add yourself to your boyfriend's policy as a driver, even if you never drive his car.
 What happens in an emergency and you need to drive his car for some reason?
 You could be without coverage.

-In summary, add yourselves as drivers on each others policies but do not combine the two cars onto one policy unless you get married and start to combine other aspects of your life legally.
+In summary, add yourselves as drivers on each other's policies but do not combine the two cars onto one policy unless you get married and start to incorporate other aspects of your life legally.